alabamenhu/DateTimeTimezones/docs/blog.md

                 $result.^name = 'DateTime';
                 return $result

-And violà, it looks totally normally, except it has those extra methods.
+Et violà, it looks totally normally, except it has those extra methods.
 Our new `DateTime` will pass for an old one, even if someone does a name-based comparison (of course, they should use probably use `.isa` or smartmatching, which would work without the name change).

 Now we tackle the second method, which is from being given discrete time units.
 There is a `gmt-from-local` routine that takes the aforementioned `tm` struct along with a timezone and tries to reconcile the two to get a POSIX time (if you ask me for 2:30 on a day we spring forward… we'll have problems).
 Once we have the POSIX time, then we can create things like before.
-I'll spare you all the different ways that this type of creation can happen, but it's easy enough to imagine.
+I'll spare you all the different ways that this type of creation can happen, but it's easy enough to imagine (or you can look in the code itself).

-## Non-new methods

 For methods outside of `new` there isn't a lot of work that needs to be done.
 Things like `.day`, `.month`, etc, should all work the same, since the original `DateTime` understands GMT offset.

 The important one is `to-timezone` where all we need to do, really, is wrap it and call `.new(self, :$timezone)`.

-## Regenerating DateTime
+## Life depends on change and renewal

 Wrapping is actually a very pervasive thing: you cannot lexically scope it, and so if we wrap at INIT, its effects are seen globally from the get-go.
 Except... there are two phasers that fire *before* INIT.